pierre-zhao/RoR/README.md

 ## Dependency

-- pip install tensorflow-gpu=1.13
+python3
+tensorflow-gpu version: 1.13

 ## Pre-trained Models

 RoR uses the pre-train model [ELECTRA-large](https://github.com/google-research/electra) as the text encoder.
-You should download it and put the ckpt models and config.json under the of model.
+You should download it and put the ckpt models and config.json under the dir of model.

 ## Dataset